avaesmith/social-dashboard/README.md

 - YouTube
 - Threads

-It includes both per-channel views and a **Combined** page focused on data availability and connection status.
+It includes both per-channel views and a **Combined** page driven by spreadsheet reporting data.

 ## Run locally